muhammad-rizwan/laravel-fcgi-client/README.md

 A modern, Laravel-style FastCGI client that lets your Laravel application communicate directly with FastCGI-compatible servers like PHP-FPM.

+The package works similarly to Laravel's HTTP Facade

 ## Acknowledgements

 This package is built as a fork of the [fast-cgi-client](https://github.com/hollodotme/fast-cgi-client) library originally authored by **hollodotme**.
 We've adapted and extended it to provide seamless integration with Laravel—many thanks to the original author for creating such a solid foundation.